vektor-inc/lightning/readme.txt

 == Changelog ==

+[ G3 ] Fixed the bug that caused an unintentional margin at the top of the page header when clicking the 'page top' button.

 v15.10.4
 [ G3 / G2 ][ Bug fix ] Addressing the image ratio issue in WordPress 6.3.